Claude Champagne: Early career

 Between 1910 and 1921 Champagne taught piano, violin, and other instruments at the Varennes and Longueuil colleges.
 He performed on viola and saxophone with the Canadian Grenadier Guards Band directed by J.-J. Gagnier and gave private lessons in theory and harmony.
 He accompanied choirs, including that of the Maisonneuve district, and played violin during intermissions at the National, a variety theatre.

 In 1921 Champagne went to Paris to study music.
 By then he had developed an interest in modality, which stayed with him the rest of his life.
 His symphonic poem Hercule et Omphale, composed in 1918, was first performed in Paris on 31 March 1926 at the Salle de l'Ancien Conservatoire under the direction of violinist, composer and conductor Juan Mendés.
 Even if the work's performance did not make its mark on the Parisian musical scene, the mere fact that it was programmed was a token of recognition of the composer's talent.
-Indeed, the Quebec papers are full of praise for Champagne's success in the French capital.
+Indeed, the Quebec papers were full of praise for Champagne's success in the French capital.